 Babies rely on breastmilk or formula milk for the first few months of their life for nutrition.
 But at around 6 months old, they’ll need more than just milk to keep up with their growing needs.
 At around that age, solid foods can already be introduced.
 And some of those foods include the best vegetables for babies.

 The right age for weaning or the process of starting them on solids varies.
 Although experts recommend slowly introducing them to other foods than milk at about six months, it is still highly dependent on your baby’s readiness and nutritional needs.
-There are babies who start on solid foods as early as four months but then again it differs from each baby.
+There are babies who start on solid foods as early as four months but then again it differs for each baby.
 To keep your mind at ease, you can always ask your pediatrician’s advice regarding weaning.

 Babies are developmentally ready for solid foods if they can already sit up (either on their own or with support), can control their head and neck, bring objects to their mouth, reacts when food is offered by opening their mouth, their tongue-thrust reflex is gone or has diminished, and can transfer food from the front to the back of their tongue to swallow.